Pseudocordulia

-Pseudocordulia is a small genus of dragonflies endemic to tropical north-eastern Australia.
-They are medium-sized, bronze-black dragonflies with clear wings.
+Pseudocordulia is the only genus of dragonflies in the family, Pseudocorduliidae.
+They are medium-sized, bronze-black dragonflies with clear wings, and are endemic to tropical north-eastern Australia.

-Taxonomy
+Recent taxonomic history

-Pseudocordulia was formerly considered to be the only genus in the family Pseudocorduliidae.
+Until about 2013, Pseudocordulia was considered to be the only genus in the family Pseudocorduliidae.
+Research and taxonomic updates led to Pseudocorduliidae no longer being recognised as a family, and the genus Pseudocordulia being placed incertae sedis within the superfamily Libelluloidea.
+Its precise placement remained uncertain for some years.

-However, recent research and taxonomic updates have led to Pseudocorduliidae no longer being recognised as a family, and the genus Pseudocordulia is now placed incertae sedis within the superfamily Libelluloidea.
+In 2025, molecular and morphological analyses helped to resolve this uncertainty.
+These studies supported Pseudocorduliidae as a distinct family within Libelluloidea.

 Species

 The genus Pseudocordulia includes the following two species: